- Training Calendar

 This two-day course is designed for any practitioner dealing with the tough issues facing our communities now and in the future.
 Anyone in communities facing complex challenges — from outreach coordinators to consultants and elected officials — will benefit by learning meaningful best practices to assess and address outrage in your public participation.

-This course brings together the collective knowledge and experience of outrage management as taught by Dr. Peter Sandman and public participation as practiced by IAP2.
-The course is highly interactive and uses a range of adult education methods including using case studies, videos, tools and techniques used in public participation, times for personal reflection, group discussion and application of strategies.
+This course brings together the collective knowledge and experience of outrage management as taught by Dr. Peter Sandman, a leader in risk communication, and public participation as practiced by IAP2.
+The course is highly interactive and uses a range of adult education methods including case studies, videos, public participation tools and techniques, and times set aside for personal reflection, and group discussion and application of strategies.
 Participants receive a student manual that will be a helpful reference and resource after the class.